Explorer 52

-Explorer 52, also known as Hawkeye-1, Injun-F, Neutral Point Explorer, IE-D, Ionospheric Explorer-D, was a NASA satellite launched on 3 June 1974, from Vandenberg Air Force Base on a Scout E-1 launch vehicle.
+Explorer 52, also known as Hawkeye-1, Injun-F, Neutral Point Explorer, IE-D, Ionospheric Explorer-D, was a NASA satellite launched on June 3, 1974, from Vandenberg Air Force Base on a Scout E-1 launch vehicle.

 Mission

-The primary mission objective of Explorer 52 (Hawkeye-1) was to conduct particles and fields investigations of the polar magnetosphere of the Earth out to 21 Earth radii.
-Secondary objectives were to make magnetic field and plasma distribution measurements in the solar wind, and to study Type-3 radio emissions caused by solar electron streams in the interplanetary medium.
-To accomplish these objectives, the spacecraft was instrumented with following instruments:
+The primary mission objective of Explorer 52 (Hawkeye-1) was to conduct particle and field investigations of the polar magnetosphere of the Earth out to 21 Earth radii.
+Secondary objectives were to make magnetic field and plasma distribution measurements in the solar wind and to study Type-3 radio emissions caused by solar electron streams in the interplanetary medium.
+To accomplish these objectives, the spacecraft was instrumented with the following instruments: